jimkang/PlayAll/README.md

 PlayAll
 =======

-Chrome extensions that finds all of the YouTube links in a page, then plays them sequentially within the page.
+Chrome extension that finds all of the YouTube links in a page, then plays them sequentially within the page.

 If you just want to use it, [go here](https://chrome.google.com/webstore/detail/playall/kjjpmnjffnbppejcphlilgchikkbpgif) and ignore the rest of this.